Full Clinician and Staff Bios

 Joyia Moeller, M.A., LEP

-Joyia Moeller is an educational psychologist for the Center for Developing Minds, with more than a decade of experience assessing cognitive, processing, and academic strengths and weaknesses in individuals from preschool through adulthood.
+Joyia Moeller is an educational psychologist for Center for Developing Minds, with more than a decade of experience assessing cognitive, processing, and academic strengths and weaknesses in individuals from preschool through adulthood.
 Joyia also facilitates IEP meetings and coordinates the implementation of support plans, consulting with parents, teachers and outside agencies.

-In addition to her work at the Center for Developing Minds, Joyia is currently a school psychologist at Sequoia Union High School.
+In addition to her work at Center for Developing Minds, Joyia is currently a school psychologist at Sequoia Union High School.
 Prior to this, she was a psychologist at a number of school districts in bay area, serving students in grades from elementary to high school.

 Joyia earned a B.A. in Psychology from the University of California, Davis, and a M.A. in School Psychology from Tufts University, Boston.
 In her free time, Joyia enjoys being outdoors with her family, reading and running.